Revised July 2019

 In less than 5% of people TED becomes very severe.
-You might experience disabling double vision; the delicate covering of the coloured part of the eye known as the ‘cornea’ can develop ulcers and interfere with vision; and - rarely - the ‘optic nerve’ carrying messages to the brain can be compressed, leading to loss of vision.
-If these complications are diagnosed early the treatment can still be successful.
+You might experience disabling double vision; the delicate window at the front of the eye known as the ‘cornea’ can develop ulcers if the eyelid cannot close completely and these ulcers can interfere with vision; and, rarely, the ‘optic nerve’ carrying messages to the brain can be compressed, leading to loss of vision.
+If these complications are diagnosed early then treatment can be successful.

 If you develop any of the following symptoms you should see your doctor without delay and ask for immediate referral to a specialist eye centre with experience of treating TED:

 - Your symptoms get increasingly worse over a period of several days or weeks

 - You have blurred vision which does not improve by blinking or covering each of the two eyes in turn

 - You become aware that colours do not appear as bright as they used to, or there is a difference in how bright colours seem when you compare one eye with the other